ARMOR-IMWUT/ARMOR/README.md

 ## Structure

-The code for state of the art defense mechanisms can be found on the repository <a href="../src/StateOfTheArt/">State of the art </a>
+The code for state of the art defense mechanisms can be found on the repository <br> src/StateOfTheArtDefenses </br>

-The code for armor can be found on the repository <a href="../src/ARMOR/">ARMOR</a>
+The code for armor can be found on the repository <br> src/ARMOR </br>

-The code for edge-case backdoor can be found on the repository <a href="../src/train/">train attack</a>
+The code for edge-case backdoor can be found on the repository  <br> src/train </br>